Ant-C-tech/kottans-frontend/README.md

 ### Intro to HTML & CSS - Udacity course

-- One thing that was new to me: I had never before use the tag "figure", I don't know why.
+- *One thing that was new to me*: I had never before use the tag "figure", I don't know why.
-- One thing that surprised me: In all HTML courses in Russian I have ever seen before always many time takes a question of semantics, but in this course do not mentioned this question at all.
+- *One thing that surprised me*: In all HTML courses in Russian I have ever seen before always many time takes a question of semantics, but in this course do not mentioned this question at all.
-- One thing I intend to use in the future: I don't know - I always use all these tags and properties.
+- *One thing I intend to use in the future*: I don't know - I always use all these tags and properties.

 <details><summary>My results</summary>
 <p>